AvivNir/sigit_course1/README.md

 The exercise's answers are provided in separate directories, with each file containing several answers.

-In this project, you can find the Python files with the answers to the course questions.
+In this project, you can find the Python files with the answers to the course exercises.
 The files are organized by unit number, and each file includes the exercise number and its solution.

 ### The topics covered in the course include: